hfp/xconfigure/elpa/README.md

 As shown above, an arbitrary "tagname" can be given (without editing the script).
 This might be used to build multiple variants of the ELPA library.

 #### ELPA 2016.11.001
 [Download](http://elpa.mpcdf.mpg.de/elpa-tar-archive) and unpack ELPA, and make the configure wrapper scripts available in ELPA's root folder.
 It is recommended to package the state (Tarball or similar), which is achieved after downloading the wrapper scripts.
-It appears that ELPA's `make clean` (or simliar Makefile target) is cleaning up the entire directory including all "non-ELPA content" (the directory still remains unclean enough to make subsequent builds unsuccessful).
+It appears that ELPA's `make clean` (or similar Makefile target) is cleaning up the entire directory including all "non-ELPA content" (the directory remains unclean such that subsequent builds may fail).

 ```
 wget http://elpa.mpcdf.mpg.de/html/Releases/2016.11.001.pre/elpa-2016.11.001.pre.tar.gz